Norway Debate: Aftermath

 On 9 and 10 May, Chamberlain attempted to form a coalition government with Labour and Liberal participation.
 They indicated an unwillingness to serve under him but said they probably would join the government if another Conservative became prime minister.
-When Germany began its western offensive on the morning of the 10th, Chamberlain seriously considered staying on but, after receiving final confirmation from Labour that they required his resignation, he decided to stand down and advised the King to send for Churchill as his successor.
+When Germany began its western offensive on the morning of 10 May, Chamberlain seriously considered staying on but, after receiving final confirmation from Labour that they required his resignation, he decided to stand down and advised the King to send for Churchill as his successor.

 Gaining the support of both Labour and the Liberals, Churchill formed a coalition government.
 His war cabinet at first consisted of himself, Attlee, Greenwood, Chamberlain and Halifax.
 The coalition lasted until the defeat of Nazi Germany in May 1945.
 On 23 May 1945, Labour left the coalition to begin their general election campaign and Churchill resigned as prime minister.
 The King asked him to form a new government, known as the Churchill caretaker ministry, until the election was held in July.
 Churchill agreed and his new ministry, essentially a Conservative one, held office for the next two months until it was replaced by the first Attlee ministry after Labour's election victory.

 Place in parliamentary culture

-The Norway debate is regarded as a high point in British parliamentary history, coming as it did at a time when Great Britain faced its gravest-ever danger.
-Former prime minister David Lloyd George said the debate was the most momentous in the history of Parliament.
-Future prime minister Harold Macmillan believed that the debate changed British history and, perhaps, world history.
+The Norway debate is regarded as a high point in British parliamentary history, coming as it did at a time when Great Britain faced its gravest danger.
+The former prime minister, David Lloyd George, said the debate was the most momentous in the history of Parliament.
+The future prime minister, Harold Macmillan, believed that the debate changed British history, perhaps world history.

 In his biography of Churchill, Roy Jenkins describes the debate as "by a clear head both the most dramatic and the most far-reaching in its consequences of any parliamentary debate of the twentieth century".
 He compares it with "its nineteenth-century rivals" (e.g., the Don Pacifico debate of 1850) and concludes that "even more followed from the 1940 debate" as it transformed the history of the next five years.

 Andrew Marr wrote that the debate was "one of the greatest parliamentary moments ever and little about it was inevitable".
 The plotters against Chamberlain succeeded despite being deprived of their natural leader, since Churchill was in the cabinet and obliged to defend it.
 Marr notes the irony of Amery's closing words which were originally directed against Parliament by Cromwell, who was speaking for military dictatorship.

-When asked to choose the most historic and memorable speech for a volume commemorating the centenary of Hansard as an official report of the House of Commons, former Speaker Betty Boothroyd chose Amery's speech in the debate: "Amery, by elevating patriotism above party, showed the backbencher's power to help change the course of history".
+When asked to choose the most historic and memorable speech for a volume commemorating the centenary of Hansard as an official report of the House of Commons, former Speaker Betty Boothroyd chose Amery's speech in the debate, "Amery, by elevating patriotism above party, showed the backbencher's power to help change the course of history".